jack10303/r-WorldOfNintendo/README.md

 This repo uses [CodeKit](https://incident57.com/codekit/) to manage some SASS things for me (mostly Autoprefixer), but you can use whatever you like!

 ##To Do
-* stylize comments
+* stylize footer elements
-* make snoo image - should follow same style as `#header-bottom-right` element
+* do the snoo stuff
 * create user flair using the images I already popped out for nav items
 * restrict `announcements` and `giveaways` link flair via [this helpful link](http://www.reddit.com/r/modhelp/comments/1r6q9s/i_dont_understand_link_flair_user_can_edit/cdk7m8o)
 * make colored link flair
 * stylize the subtitles on the sidebar (like Release Dates, Tracking Instructions, and Rules)
+* add some more minor fancy animations on random things (search, voting buttons, default thumbnails, etc)
 * consider replacing the background image with a scanned version of the actual box background because it looks nicer
 * replace the "WORLD OF" typeface with the correct typeface (gotta find out what it is) or scan the actual cardboard